mmeyer2k/valhalla/docs/configuration.md

 # configuration of `valhalla.yaml`

 ## `ip`
-if `ip` this option is left commented out the vm will be given an internal ip and it will only be available to the host computer. giving the machine an `ip` will cause it to attempt to join your network. be sure to give provide an `ip` in the allowable dhcp range.
+If `ip` this option is left commented out the vm will be given an internal ip and it will only be available to the host computer.
+Giving the machine an `ip` will cause it to attempt to join your network.
+Be sure to give provide an `ip` in the allowable dhcp range.

+**Local IP addresses require administrative privileges to be able to forward port 53 back to host**

 ## `mode`
 `[tight, loose, off]`

-defines the default build mode when running `valhalla build`. can always be overridden by passing a second parameter.
+Defines the default build mode when running `valhalla build`.
+Can always be overridden by passing a second parameter.

-read more about the build command [here](https://github.com/mmeyer2k/valhalla#build).
+Read more about the build command [here](https://github.com/mmeyer2k/valhalla#build).

 ## vpn

 ### `vpnconf`

-your `.ovpn` files will have `auth-user-pass` fixed on the fly.
+Your `.ovpn` files will have `auth-user-pass` fixed on the fly.

 ### `vpnauth`

-to use vpn servers which require authentication, create a file in `.openvpn.d/` with a `.auth` extension. you can define many authentication files for all of your vpn providers and servers.
+To use vpn servers which require authentication, create a file in `.openvpn.d/` with a `.auth` extension.
+You can define many authentication files for all of your vpn providers and servers.

 ```
 username